 In awarding permanent spousal support, the judge must consider many factors, such as: each party’s income and earnings; earning capacity; age and health of the parties; obligations and assets of each party; duration of the marriage; needs of each party based on the standard of living established during the marriage; education, job skills or occupation of each party, etc.

 The law regarding spousal support can be complicated and difficult.
 We provide articles on our blog which discuss a variety of topics, from Smith-Ostler bonuses, to Gavron warnings, to the 10-year rule as it relates to spousal support.
+If your spouse is not employed (and not willing to seek employment), you may want to consider other options, such as a vocational evaluation.

 Beginning January 1, 2019, the new tax law impacts spousal support.
 Review changes here.